 Back in July 2018 O2’s CEO, Mark Evans, wrote to every Chief Executive of companies in the FTSE 100 Index to invite them to participate in O2’s 5G Testbed trials, in preparation for our 5G launch in 2019.
-Our goal then was to understand the business challenges and use cases that would benefit most from 5G, including improving efficiencies in supply chains and production processes, as well as enhancing the customer experience.
+Our goal then was to understand the challenges and 5G business use cases that would benefit most from 5G, including improving efficiencies in supply chains and production processes, as well as enhancing the customer experience.

 Earlier this week, I caught up with my colleague, Elizabeth Ponsford, Senior Product Manager for 5G at O2.
-I wanted to find out more about the use cases that O2’s programme has uncovered, as well as the progress we have made towards enabling them.
+I wanted to find out more about the 5G business use cases that O2’s programme has uncovered, as well as the progress we have made towards enabling them.

 Elizabeth, what response did the initial approach to FTSE 100 companies get?